MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/how-to/using-secrets-in-automation.md

 Import-Module Microsoft.PowerShell.SecretManagement
 ```

+## Configure the SecretStore vault

+You must also create a password as a **SecureString** that's used to secure the SecretStore vault.
+The automation system you use might have a way to securely provide a password that you can use to
+secure the vault.
+For example, GitHub provides a way to securely store and use secrets in GitHub
+Actions.
+For more information, see [Using secrets in GitHub Actions][01].

-You must also create a password as a **SecureString** that is securely exported to an XML file and
+In this example, the password is a **SecureString** that is securely exported to an XML file and
 encrypted by Windows Data Protection (DPAPI).
 The following command prompts you for a password.
 In
 this example the **UserName** is unimportant.